Improving Online Resources For Educators

 User Survey, Round 2 : Paraeducator Research Survey

 38 responses were received from the survey.
-Respondents are all Paraeducators from diverse school districts, with and average of 25 years of professional experience.
-Their current positions fell into Teaching and Educational Support roles, with others being Administrative and Leadership roles, Library and Media Center role
+Respondents were all Paraeducators from diverse school districts and roles with an average of 25 years of professional experience.

 Challenges with Acronyms and Technical Terms